 Perhaps one of the best features of WordPress is its dashboard.
 Using the dashboard is as easy as using email on a web browser.
 To give you an idea of what can be done via the dashboard, here are some options available:

 - Posts: Posts are usually used for a blog.
-They can be viewed individually, collectively (in backward chronological order), or in categories that you set up.
+They can be viewed individually, collectively (in backward chronological order), or in categories that you create.
 Instead of a blog, posts can also be used for a news-and-announcements section.

 - Pages: These are the core, static pages on your website, which are usually accessible on the main menu: Home, About, Products, etc. Both posts and pages can be created and edited using a panel that is similar to composing email on a web browser.

-- Comments: You have the option of allowing visitors to leave comments on posts or pages throughout your website, which can be a great way to start conversations with your customers.
+- Comments: You have the option of allowing visitors to leave comments on posts or pages throughout your website, which can be a great way to start conversations with your website visitors.